The centralized administrator panel gives you control over your entire OneSpan Sign account across your organization.

 6) You can also reset passwords for members in your organization, grant administrator rights to other members while you’re away, lock a sender, and delete or suspend senders from the account.

 7) If your organization frequently sends transactions to a group of people, the ‘Groups’ section allows you to create a group of individuals within your organization.
 Group members must be senders under the main account.
 Simply click the ‘New Group’ button.
 In the dialog box, enter the group name and enter the email addresses to be included in the group.
 If a transaction is sent to a group of recipients, one of the recipients of the group will e-sign the transaction on behalf of the group to complete the transaction.

 8) In the ‘Custom Fields’ section, you can add a new field to be included as a signature field option.
 Once added, the new custom field can be accessed when you prepare a transaction for e-signature.

 9) For basic Account information, select ‘My Account’ from the top menu.
 Here, you can edit personal information such as name, Company information, Phone number and address details.
 You can also change your password, and also create a handwritten signature.

 Account owners can create and save a reusable handwritten signature to their account profile

-3) In the “Create your signature” block, draw your signature using a mouse.
+Click the pen icon.
+Then draw your signature using your mouse.
 If you make a mistake, click “Clear” to reset the block.
-Once you’re happy with the handwritten signature, click “Save”.
+Once you’re satisfied with the handwritten signature, click “Save”.

-5) When it comes time to sign a document that requires your handwritten signature, simply click the signature block.
-Your handwritten signature will automatically be applied to the document, without having to create a handwritten signature each time when signing.
+When it comes time to sign a document, simply click the signature block.
+Your handwritten signature will automatically be applied to the document, without having to create a new handwritten signature each time when signing.